satansk/advanced-scala/src/pages/foldable-traverse/traverse.md

 }
 ```

-is now equivalent to `Semigroupal.combine`:
+is now equivalent to `Semigroupal.product`:

 ```tut:book:silent
 import cats.syntax.apply._ // for mapN